ibrahimabah/css-exercises/foundations/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
-    ✅  "Yes, they all share a class"
+    ✅  "Yes, they all share a class named `odd`"
 - Do the even numbered `div` elements have unique IDs?
-    ✅  "The even div's do contain unique IDs"
+    ✅  "The even div's do contain unique `IDs`"
 - Does the Number 3 element have multiple classes?
-    ✅ "Yes"
+    ✅ "I has a both the `odd` and the `first` class"